Sarah Angelina Acland: Legacy

-A collection of Acland's photographs is housed at the Museum of the History of Science in Oxford.
+A collection of Acland's photographs is housed at the History of Science Museum, Oxford.
 The Bodleian Library in Oxford has catalogues of her photograph albums and papers, (together with those of her father Henry Acland), dating from the late 19th century.
+Acland's photographs are also in the collection of the National Portrait Gallery, London.

+Colour photographs and artwork by Sarah Acland featured in an exhibition on Colour Revolution in Victorian times at the Ashmolean Museum in Oxford during 2023–4, including the first colour photograph of the portrait of the art critic John Ruskin by the Pre-Raphaelite painter John Everett Millais.